Introduction

 Customization

-SFRA has a well-designed inheritance model that allows modular code.
+SFRA has a well-designed inheritance model that allows modular code, similar to the customization flexibility available in platforms like Shopify vs Magento for eCommerce platforms.
 The well-organized code allows users to extend the functionality according to their requirements.
 While the legacy code organization and inheritance model make Sitegenesis much more difficult to alter and maintain.

 User Experience